marciodesouzateixeira/Oracle/Forms and Reports/SalesPower.md

 <img src="https://github.com/marciodesouzateixeira/Oracle/blob/main/Forms%20and%20Reports/assets/ofr_sales_1.png" width=50% height=50%>

 **Payment Tab**
-By clicking on the payment tab, you can select the type of payment and then click on the Save button to save the sale in the Database
+By clicking on the payment tab, you can select the type of payment and then click on the Save button to save the sale in the Database.
 <img src="https://github.com/marciodesouzateixeira/Oracle/blob/main/Forms%20and%20Reports/assets/ofr_sales_2.png" width=50% height=50%>

 **Summary Screen**